andrewharvey/abs2pgsql/2011-census/README.md

 and maintain faithful references to them from the profiles.

 # Running the Scripts
-Although there is no data to load yet.
-You can still create the schema and potentially load some sample data.

 The scripts are designed to be run via the Makefile as such a simple,

     make